joysterr/joysterr/README.md

 ## 👋 Hello Cosmos!

-I'm Joy, a Software Engineer based in London, UK.
+I'm Joyster, a Software Engineer based in London, UK.

 ### ✨ About Me:
-My journey started at the age of 5 with exposure to [Lego](https://www.lego.com) and [Mechanix](https://zephyrtoys.com/product/plastic-mechanix-planes-161).
-By 10, I was proficient in assembling and upgrading PCs.
-Today, I aspire to develop cutting-edge software.
+I aspire to develop cutting-edge software.

 ### 🚀 What I'm up to:
-- Jr Software Engineer @ a LSP Company
+- Jr Software Engineer @ a leading LSP Company in London
 - Earned my Bachelor's degree in Computer Science [2023]
-- Freelancing as a Frontend Web Developer
+- Freelancing as a Frontend Web Developer [2023-2024]
 - Working on pet projects and developing a porfolio to showcase my work
 - Actively learning, always!